Imperial Regalia: Refuge in Vienna

 While French troops were advancing in 1794 in the direction of Aachen during the War of the First Coalition, the pieces located there were brought to the Capuchin's monastery in Paderborn.
 In July 1796, French troops crossed the Rhine and shortly thereafter reached Franconia.
 On 23 July the most important parts of the Imperial Regalia (crown, sceptre, orb, eight pieces of the vestments) were hastily evacuated by Nuremberg colonel Johann Georg Haller von Hallerstein from Nuremberg to Regensburg, where they arrived the next day.
 On 28 September the remaining parts of the jewels were also delivered to Regensburg.
 Since this elopement parts of the treasure are missing.

 Until 1800 the Imperial Regalia remained in the Saint Emmeram's Abbey in Regensburg, from where their transfer began to Vienna on 30 June.
 The committal there is verified for 29 October.
 The pieces from Aachen were brought in 1798 to Hildesheim and didn't reach Vienna before 1801.

 Nazi and post-war period

 After the Anschluss of Austria to the Nazi Reich in 1938 the imperial regalia were returned on instruction by Adolf Hitler to Nuremberg, where they were exhibited in the Katharinenkirche.
 In the Second World War they were stored for protection from air raids in the Historischer Kunstbunker (historical art bunker) beneath Nuremberg Castle.

-In 1945 the imperial regalia were found there by US soldiers and were brought back in 1946 to the Hofburg in Vienna.
+In 1945 the imperial regalia were recovered by American soldiers, based on an investigation by art historian Lt.
+Walter Horn, who had joined the US military after becoming a naturalized citizen.
+In January 1946 the treasures were returned to the Oesterreichische Nationalbank in allied-occupied Austria.
+They have been kept permanently in Vienna since that date.
+The Crown and Regalia were again on display at the Hofburg, the former imperial palace of the Habsburg dynasty, since 1954.